TingChiehLin/video-highlight-tool/README.md

 ## Features

 - Video upload and processing
-- Transcript display with section titles and selectable sentences
+- Transcript display with timeline section and selectable sentences
 - Synchronized video playback and transcript highlighting
 - Highlight timeline for quick navigation
-- Transcript overlay on the video
 - Responsive design for desktop and mobile

 ## Technology Stack